Israel mobilizes thousands of reservists for new fighting in Gaza

 Hamas-led militants started the war when they attacked Israel on Oct.
 7, 2023, killing some 1,200 people, mostly civilians, and abducting 251.
 Most of the hostages have been released in ceasefires or other deals.
 Hamas says it will only free the rest in exchange for a lasting ceasefire and an Israeli withdrawal.

-Mediators and Hamas both said this week that Hamas leaders had agreed to cease-fire terms, though similar announcements have been made in the past that did not lead to ceasefires.
+Arab mediators and Hamas said this week the leaders of the Palestinian militant group had agreed to ceasefire terms, though similar announcements have been made in the past that did not lead to a lasting truce.

+Egypt and Qatar have said they have been waiting for Israel’s response to the ceasefire proposal.
+“The ball is now in Israel’s court,” Egyptian Foreign Minister Bader Abdelattay said Tuesday.

 In addition to that toll, 154 adults have died of malnutrition-related causes since late June, when the ministry began counting such deaths, and 112 children have died of malnutrition-related causes since the war began.